Q: Which cameras/encoders do you support?

 A: Unfortunately, in the majority of cases such "restored" file contains random data and cannot be recovered.
 Files on a media are usually fragmented.
 When one deletes a file, information about where different pieces of the file were placed gets lost.
 A common approach to restoration deleted files is to scan through part of media marked as "free" for known file headers, consider that as a beginning of the file and assume a consistent sequence of pieces till the end.
 This would work relatively well only if it was no fragmentation.
 Because of this, you may want to format the media before any important event, to improve chances in such unfortunate case.
 We cannot help with a file where video and audio data is missing.
 You may want to try a different program which may restore a sequence of pieces more accurately, that might give you a better result.

-Q: A restored GoPro 4 video contains artifacts every 3 seconds.
+Q: A restored GoPro 4 or Xiaomi Yi video contains artifacts every 3 seconds.
 Could this be fixed?

 A: Some cameras, such as GoPro 4, Xiaomi Yi, and such write simultaneously 2 streams - one for a high resolution, and a low resolution one for preview.
 The both streams get written at the same time, thus this leads to a significant file system fragmentation on the media.
 If an mp4 file was removed and then restored, most likely it would contain chunks from that low resolution stream.
 The high resolution chunks will be followed by low resolution chunks about every 3 seconds, creating those video artifacts.
 Audio in this case would be usually repeating.
 The root of the problem lies with not properly restored deleted file.
 Not much we could do having a messed up file to begin with.
 Unfortunately, we do not currently have a reliable way to filter out low resolution chunks and corresponding audio chunks.
-You may want to try a different program which may restore a sequence of pieces more accurately, that might give you a better result.
+In some cases we could recognize this and fix it automatically.
+Please check the "This file has been restored from the media after it has been deleted or the media has been formatted" to advice the recover procedure to consider this.
+If this would not help, you may want to try a different "undelete" program which may restore a sequence of pieces more accurately, that might give you a better result.

 Q: I have been recording a game.
 The file got corrupted somehow.
 After recovering I head a distortion sound or two sounds.
 Could that be fixed?